SoK: A Comprehensive Security Analysis of Jailbreak Resilience in GPT and DeepSeek Models: Jailbreak Attacks

-\subsection{Jailbreak Attacks in GPT}
+\subsubsection{Jailbreak Attacks in GPT}

-A growing body of research has demonstrated that GPT-series models (e.g., GPT-3.5, GPT-4) are vulnerable to a range of jailbreak attacks, particularly in black-box settings where attackers lack access to model parameters.
-Jailbreak attacks are designed to bypass the safety alignment and content moderation layers of LLMs, coercing them into producing prohibited or unsafe outputs.
-These attacks achieve their goals by manipulating model behavior through suggestive phrasing, meta-linguistic patterns, and indirect instructional cues.
-Several prominent methods have emerged that exploit these alignment weaknesses using gradient-based optimization, LLM-assisted prompt generation, and adversarial input engineering.
+A substantial body of work demonstrates that GPT-series models (e.g., GPT-3.5, GPT-4) remain vulnerable to a wide range of jailbreak attacks, even in black-box settings where adversaries lack access to model parameters.

-\textbf{Zero-Shot Attacks.} One of the simplest and most commonly used baselines in jailbreak research involves directly issuing a harmful prompt to the model without applying adversarial optimization or contextual masking.
-These zero-shot attacks, often phrased as direct questions such as “Can you teach me how to make a bomb?”, are used to evaluate whether a model's alignment safeguards can independently prevent policy-violating responses.
-Despite their simplicity, these attacks continue to reveal residual vulnerabilities in GPT models, serving as a reference point for assessing the strength of more advanced jailbreak techniques.

-\textbf{GCG and GCG-T.} Zou et al. \cite{zou2023universal} proposed the Greedy Coordinate Gradient (GCG) method, a white-box gradient-based approach that appends optimized suffixes to input prompts to bypass safety mechanisms.
-Although these suffixes may appear syntactically awkward, they have demonstrated strong transferability to black-box models such as ChatGPT and GPT-4.
-An improved variant, GCG-T, enhances transferability and success rates by generating suffixes using more refined optimization strategies.

-\textbf{AutoDAN.} Zhu et al. \cite{zhu2023autodan} introduced AutoDAN, a sequential gradient-based method that constructs adversarial suffixes token by token through a Single Token Optimization algorithm.
-AutoDAN improves both the fluency and effectiveness of jailbreak prompts, making it particularly successful against models defended by perplexity-based safeguards.
-The method has achieved high success rates when applied to black-box models such as GPT-4.

-\textbf{PAIR.} Chao et al. \cite{chao2023jailbreaking} developed the Prompt Automatic Iterative Refinement (PAIR) framework, in which an attacker LLM iteratively improves jailbreak prompts for a target LLM through feedback-based refinement.
-This black-box strategy has proven effective against GPT-3.5 and GPT-4, demonstrating the viability of multi-turn adaptive optimization without requiring internal model access.

-\textbf{TAP.} Mehrotra et al. \cite{mehrotra2024tree} proposed Tree of Attacks with Pruning (TAP), a method that constructs and prunes a tree of candidate prompts by leveraging GPT models to evaluate their potential.
-Prompts that succeed are reused as seeds in subsequent iterations.
-TAP has shown strong jailbreak performance on GPT-4, especially in zero-shot evaluation settings.

-\textbf{PAP-top5.} Zeng et al. \cite{zeng2024johnny} introduced Persuasive Adversarial Prompts (PAP), which apply psychological persuasion strategies to create covert and semantically rich jailbreak inputs.
-These prompts are generated by fine-tuned LLMs guided by structured taxonomies of persuasive techniques.
-Despite the presence of alignment mechanisms, PAPs have been effective in eliciting policy-violating responses from GPT models.

-Collectively, these approaches highlight a critical issue: even highly aligned and proprietary models like GPT-4 remain susceptible to increasingly sophisticated jailbreak attacks that require little to no internal access.
-This trend underscores the urgent need for developing robust, generalizable, and interpretable defenses against adversarial prompt engineering.